pypa/packaging.python.org/source/guides/writing-pyproject-toml.rst

     license = {text = "MIT License"}

 If you are using a standard, well-known license, it is not necessary to use this field.
-Instead, you should one of the :ref:`classifiers` starting with ``License
+Instead, you should use one of the :ref:`classifiers` starting with ``License
 ::``.
 (As a general rule, it is a good idea to use a standard, well-known license, both to avoid confusion and because some organizations avoid software whose license is unapproved.)